Breathalyzer: Origins

 Subsequent breath analyzers have converted primarily to infrared spectroscopy.
 In 1967 in Britain, Bill Ducie and Tom Parry Jones developed and marketed the first electronic breathalyser.
 They established Lion Laboratories in Cardiff.
-Ducie was a chartered electrical engineer, and Tom Parry Jones was a lecturer at UWIST.
+Ducie was a chartered electrical engineer, and Parry Jones was a lecturer at UWIST.
 The Road Safety Act 1967 introduced the first legally enforceable maximum blood alcohol level for drivers in the UK, above which it became an offence to be in charge of a motor vehicle; and introduced the roadside breathalyser, made available to police forces across the country.
 In 1979, Lion Laboratories' version of the breathalyser, known as the Alcolyser and incorporating crystal-filled tubes that changed colour above a certain level of alcohol in the breath, was approved for police use.
 Lion Laboratories won the Queen's Award for Technological Achievement for the product in 1980, and it began to be marketed worldwide.
 The Alcolyser was superseded by the Lion Intoximeter 3000 in 1983, and later by the Lion Alcolmeter and Lion Intoxilyser.
-These later models used a fuel cell alcohol sensor rather than crystals, providing a more reliable kerbside test and removing the need for blood or urine samples to be taken at a police station.
+These later models used a fuel cell alcohol sensor rather than crystals, providing a more reliable roadside test and removing the need for blood or urine samples to be taken at a police station.
 In 1991, Lion Laboratories was sold to the American company MPD, Inc.